Actindo-AG/Documentation/Core1Platform/UsingCore1/05_GeneralUIFunctions.md

 This information is mainly relevant for system administrators and especially helpful in a testing phase.

 #### Prerequisites
-- Your are logged in the *Actindo Core1 Platform*.
+- You are logged in the *Actindo Core1 Platform*.

 #### Procedure